-Strategic modelling analysis has been used to predict the deterioration of Council's swimming pool and caravan park asset stock under varying renewal funding scenarios.
+Strategic modelling analysis has been used to predict the deterioration of Council's building asset stock under varying renewal funding scenarios.

-As defined in Section 4.4.2, Council's key condition level of service indicator is the proportion of the asset portfolio that is in condition 5 or 6.
+As defined in Section 4.4.2, Council's key condition level of service indcator is the proportion of the asset portfolio that is in condition 5 or 6.

-The snapshot of the swimming pool and caravan park dataset utilised for modelling is current as of June 2021.
+The snapshot of the building's dataset utilised for modelling is current as of June 2021.
 The length of time predicted for each option is for a period of 20 years.
 The four simulated options are as follows:

-- Option 1: Funding of 1.5% of the portfolio's replacement value \$98,838 pa - Option 2: The funding required to achieve the current desired level of service, a condition intervention level of 5 (very poor) for all assets and components \$359,494 pa - Option 3: The funding required to achieve an improved level of service, a condition intervention level of 4 (poor) for all assets and components \$386,228 pa - Option 4: The funding required to achieve a reduced level of service, a condition intervention level of 6 (end of life) for all assets and components \$312,385 pa
+- Option 1: Funding of 1.5% of the portfolio's replacement value to support asset renewals, plus the funding required to carry out the identified 10 year capital works program \$44,261,920 total - Option 2: The funding required to achieve the current desired level of service, a condition intervention level of 5 (very poor) for all assets and components, plus the funding required to carry out the identified 10 year capital works program \$49,142,848 total - Option 3: The funding required to achieve an improved level of service, a condition intervention level of 4 (poor) for all assets and components, plus the funding required to carry out the identified 10 year capital works program \$51,482,808 total - Option 4: The funding required to achieve a reduced level of service, a condition intervention level of 6 (end of life) for all assets and components, plus the funding required to carry out the identified 10 year capital works program \$46,969,440 total